Tutorials

 Kåre Fiedler Christiansen

 Preservation of the World Wide Web is of increasing importance for digital libraries.
 Requirements ranging from preservation of online publication by agreement to Legal Deposit laws require libraries to have a strategy for collecting, preserving and giving access to material published on the web.
 NetarchiveSuite provides a librarian-friendly interface for setting up and managing scheduled harvests of well-defined parts of the Internet, as well as preserving and giving access to the harvested material.
-The tutorial covered collection strategies of websites, quality assurance of your harvested material, and end-user access, using NetarchiveSuite as the tool for managing the harvests.
+This tutorial will cover collection strategies of websites, quality assurance of your harvested material, and end-user access, using NetarchiveSuite as the tool for managing the harvests.

 Installing, Maintaining and Running the NetarchiveSuite software - afternoon session (13.30-17.00)